Where do I start?

 Can you identify any recurrent non-relevant terms which you can take out of your searching by using the Boolean operator 'NOT'?

-How do I apply limits to my search?
+Do I need to limit my search?

-Should I use referencing software?
+Should I be using referencing software

 Can you help me with my search?